Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 2. Fishing in Montauk

-There are many charters going out that offer different specialties.
-Blue Fin IVand Lady Grace V have been around for a long time.
+Many charters are going out that offer different specialties.
+Blue Fin IV and Lady Grace V have been around for a long time.
 Blue Fin IV is great for sport fishing–whether you’re a beginner or more advanced.
 Lady Grace V prides itself on offering comfort and grace on your fishing trip–whether it’s a full day or a 1/2 day you will be comfortable.

 If chartering a boat sounds like you’ll be under the watchful eye of the captain then you can always rent a boat at Uihlein’s Marina or enjoy the many surfcasting spots in Montauk.